 Alternatively, it was possible for the investor to buy a unit or part of a unit.
-Mr W invested in this way.
+Mr B invested in this way.

 Buying a unit also involved entering into a Hotel Agreement under which the buyer/investor appointed the seller (Oasis) to operate the overall development (including the unit) as a hotel.
+The unit was to be part of the hotel and managed as a whole by the Manager, not by the individual investor.